kpundt93/NationalParksApi.Solution/README.md

 ## Description
 _An API to look up basic information about US National parks.
 Users can filter results by state, park name, keywords, and if they've visited that park._

+The corresponding MVC application can be found here: https://github.com/kpundt93/NationalParksClient.Solution

 ## Setup/Installation Instructions
 * Download, install, and configure MySQL
 * Open the terminal on your desktop